 Youtube till you die.
 A great artist on there that simplified anatomy and helped me out a lot is Richard Smitheman, look him up!

 Pinterest and Instagram hashtags are the perfect source for inspiration.
-Don’t copy though!
+Don’t copy though, unless for practice!

 Plan out your days and what you’re going to draw.

 Yes, art is something you’re passionate about and it usually comes when you feel like it.
 However, you’re trying to get a career out of it that’s filled with deadlines!

 The sooner you start making a habit out of keeping yourself on a schedule, the easier your life will be once your apprenticeship starts.
 I promise.